tysonwu/dash-tradingview/README.md

 # Dash Tradingview Lightweight Charts Components

 Dash Tradingview Lightweight Charts Components is a Dash component library.
+This component wraps the popular [TradingView Lightweight Charts by TradingView](https://github.com/tradingview/lightweight-charts) written in Typescript/Javascript, and renders it for use in Python [Dash](https://dash.plotly.com/) apps.

 Get started with:
 1. Install Dash and its dependencies: https://dash.plotly.com/installation